Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/README.md

-# Multiscale Biological Modeling Test Website
+# Multiscale Biological Modeling Website

 *Remember to use F5 as a hard refresh when previewing the GitHub Pages website, as your computer might otherwise save the page information and not display updates*

 ### Quick References:

 Github Pages References: https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/